Use of fflush(stdin) in C

 Can we use it for input stream like stdin?

 As per C standard, it is undefined behavior to use fflush(stdin).
-However some compilers like Microsoft visual studio allows it allow it.
-How is it used in these in these compilers?
+However some compilers like Microsoft visual studio allows it.
+How is it used in these compilers?
 While taking an input string with spaces, the buffer does not get cleared for the next input and considers the previous input for the same.
 To solve this problem fflush(stdin) is. used to clear the stream/buffer.

 The code above takes only single input and gives the same result for the second input.
 Reason is because as the string is already stored in the buffer i.e. stream is not cleared yet as it was expecting string with spaces or new line.
 So, to handle this situation fflush(stdin) is used.